 I decided to treat myself to an early christmas present and bought a 60W temperature controlled soldering station (a ZD-916 which I got from Maplin).
 All I can say is WOW.
 Suddenly I can solder neatly rather than making a smeary mess.
 The difference between this and my cheapo 12W soldering iron is just unbelievable.
 It just makes the whole process SO much easier.
 Where in the past when soldering something with a large heat sink or onto a large pad would be painful as both items would never seem to get up to temperature now I hear the iron click on as I touch the items to be soldered and the heat stays constant and it just works… Highly recommended.

-This is the AVR Studio project and assembly language source code files for the latest version (v7.0) of my 64 channel serial servo controller.
 This is the latest version of the ATMega168 version of the code which includes all of the new servo commands that I wrote about here including the multi-move command and the unit tests that I spoke of here.
 The controller allows you to set minimum, maximum and startup servo positions for each servo which can be saved into eeprom and used every time the controller is powered up.

 The latest version of the serial servo controller is now fully operational (I’ll upload the source code shortly).
 There are still some bugs that I’m finding but the work I put in to getting the unit tests in place makes fixing these bugs pretty straight forward.
 Whilst I have pretty much 100% coverage for the simpler serial commands I’ve stopped writing tests for the ‘multi-move’ command now and I’ve switched to “Just in time” testing; that is I write a test in response to finding a bug.

-It’s taken me almost a month but I’m finally back to working on integrating the multiple servo move command into the rest of the code.
-Well, the integration was done long ago, unfortunately the debugging was the bit that was taking up my time.
 I decided that putting ‘printf’ style debug output into the routine to attempt to debug it from my PC based control software was just the wrong way to go about finding the problems and so I set off on a mission to finally get some unit testing into my code.

 For those of you interested in the kind of thing that this blog is about you might also find ChipHacker.com useful.
 It’s a ‘stackoverflow’ for embedded programming and electronics people.
 Hopefully it will become a useful resource!